Charles E W Bean, Diaries, AWM38 3DRL 606/36/1 - December 1915 - January 1916 - Part 3

 w its face looking back into the

 cosy interior.
-The villages seem
+The villages seemed

 to be lined w these great cars.